jthf/SingaporeRealEstate/README.md

 The area and logarithm of the asking price were plotted to uncover their relationship.

-From the graph, we observed that:
+From the graph, I observed that:
 * The correlation is highest among the property type – Apartment
 * However, in contrast with the HDB room types, the trend is not as strong
-* Hence, we cannot conclude that the hypothesis is applicable to all housing types
+* Hence, I cannot conclude that the hypothesis is applicable to all housing types